 11. Use the “Piggybacking” Strategy

-In the realm of clickbait YouTube titles, piggybacking refers to a strategy in which creators reference something bigger than themselves, in order to gain more recognition.
+In the realm of video clickbait titles, piggybacking refers to a strategy in which creators reference something bigger than themselves to gain more recognition.

 When using this strategy, you’ll want to incorporate a well-known figure or brand into your title.
 At the same time, you should be relating it back to your own brand and subject matter.

 Here are some good examples of piggybacking;

 - “What Pop Singer Rihanna Reveals About Branding”

 - “What to Learn from Wendy’s Marketing Strategy”